Tomato Onion Pork Bone Soup (番茄洋葱排骨汤 Fan Qie Yang Cong Pai Gu Tang)

 This tomato onion pork bone soup is another simple pork soup recipe that I make regularly using pork bone stock base.
-After being lightly sautéed, the tomato and onion release even more umami flavor, adding more depths and aroma into the already tasty pork soup.
+After being lightly sautéed, the tomatoes and onions release even more umami flavor, adding more depths and aroma into the already tasty pork soup.

 My family especially likes to enjoy this soup right at the beginning of a meal as the acidic and sweet flavors from tomatoes and onions combined with the pork stock’s umami and savory flavors gives everyone’s appetite a big kick start.

 I posted the recipe for pork bone stock in a previous post.
 In this recipe.
 I’m using half of the stock made from that recipe which is enough for 4 to 6 people.
 I usually have the stock handy, so it only takes about 35 minutes to make this soup with most of the cooking time being inactive.

 Besides drinking it alone, you can also add noodles to make it a noodle soup.
 I also sometimes make a side dipping sauce for the pork bones using 1 tablespoon Chinese black vinegar (or balsamic vinegar), ¼ teaspoon light soy sauce, and 1 teaspoon Lao Gan Ma Spicy Chili Crisp sauce.

 Active Time: 30 minutes1

 Serving: 4 -6 people

 - 2-2 ½ quarts (8-10 cups) of pork bone stock along with 4 to 5 pieces of pork neck bones (see post about pork bone stock)

 - 1 teaspoon vegetable oil